Opinion-Driven Vaccination and Epidemic Dynamics on Heterogeneous Networks: Model Description

 where $K_i = \sum_{j=1}^N A_{ij}$ is the degree of node $i$.
 We clip the value of the result to ensure that opinions remain within the $[-1,1]$ range, consistent with bounded-confidence models \cite{deffuant2000mixing,castellano2009statistical}.
 Opinion directly modulates the probability of vaccination for susceptible individuals:

 This formulation ensures that individuals with a strongly pro-vaccine opinion ($O_i=1$) will vaccinate with a probability of 1, while those with a strongly anti-vaccine opinion ($O_i=-1$) will not vaccinate (probability 0).
-Intermediate opinions yield proportional vaccination propensities, reflecting observed behavioral heterogeneity in real-world vaccination uptake \cite{bauch2013social,muller2022echo}.
+Intermediate opinions yield proportional vaccination propensities, reflecting observed behavioral heterogeneity in real-world vaccination uptake \cite{bauch2013social}.

 {\it Network Topology. } We focus on Barab\'{a}si–Albert (BA) networks \cite{barabasi1999emergence}, which exhibit a scale-free degree distribution $P(k) \sim k^{-\gamma_\text{network}}$.
+The adjacency matrix $A$ is the mathematical encoding of the generated network's topology, where each entry $A_{ij} = 1$ represents a physical connection between nodes $i$ and $j$ as defined by the edge set, and $A_{ij} = 0$ otherwise.
 Their heterogeneous structure, comprising a few highly connected hubs and many low-degree nodes, closely mirrors real-world social networks and strongly influences both epidemic spreading and opinion formation \cite{pastorsatorras2015epidemic}.
 In our simulations, we consider BA networks with $N = 2000$ nodes, $\gamma_\text{network}=3$ and an average degree $\langle k \rangle \approx 12$.